jenkinsci/appscan-plugin/README.md

             -   **Description**: Description of the job.
             -   **Contact**: Contact user of the job.
             -   **Starting URL**: Enter the URL from where you want the scan to start exploring the site.
+       - **Scan**: The type of scan to run.
+            - **Full Automatic Scan**: Select this option to automatically explore
-       - **Which Login method you want to use**
+     	    	- **Which Login method you want to use**:
             		- **Recorded login**: Select this option to allow login to the application using a recorded login sequence.
 Once selected, you would be prompted to enter the path to recorded login sequence.
 Supported file formats are EXD, HAR, DAST.CONFIG and LOGIN.
               	  	  Please note that .login file is supported from AppScan Enterprise 10.0.4 release onwards.
             		- **Automatic login**: Select this option to allow Login to the application using a username and password.
 Once selected, you would be prompted to enter the username and password.
                 	- **Login not required**: Selecting this option will result in AppScan not scanning pages that require a login.
-       - **Scan**
-            - **Full automatic scan**: Select this option to automatically explore and test your web application
+                 - **Manual Explore (externally recorded)**:
+                 	- **Path**: Enter the local path to the Manual explore data, to use as part of a new scan.
+For example: "C:\samplefileName.dast.config".
+			  Supported Manual explore file formats are: EXD, HAR, DAST.CONFIG, and CONFIG.
+            - **Postman Collection**: Test the APIs in the Postman collection file.
+Add the Postman collection file & supported files.
+     	    	- **Postman Collection File**: Export a .json file from Postman containing the APIs to be tested.
+Supported File type: .json.
+     	    	- **Additional Domains**: Specify the domain details for the APIs in the collection.
+Multiple domains can be listed, separated by commas.
+                - **Environmental Variables File**: Upload an optional .json file containing environmental variables required for the collection.
+                - **Global Variables File**: Upload an optional .json file containing global variables required for the collection.
+                - **Additional Files**:  If the collection required additional files for API execution, add them to a .zip archive.
-            - **Test only (manual explore data is required)**: Select this option to run the test only on external recorded manual explore data.
+            - **Test Only**: Select this option to run the test only on external recorded manual explore data.
+     	    	- **Which Login method you want to use**:
+            		- **Recorded login**: Select this option to allow login to the application using a recorded login sequence.
+Once selected, you would be prompted to enter the path to recorded login sequence.
+Supported file formats are EXD, HAR, DAST.CONFIG and LOGIN.
+              	  	  Please note that .login file is supported from AppScan Enterprise 10.0.4 release onwards.
+            		- **Automatic login**: Select this option to allow Login to the application using a username and password.
+Once selected, you would be prompted to enter the username and password.
+                	- **Login not required**: Selecting this option will result in AppScan not scanning pages that require a login.
-       - **Manual Explore (externally recorded)**
+                 - **Manual Explore (externally recorded)**: **Required for Test Only scan type**
                  	- **Path**: Enter the local path to the Manual explore data, to use as part of a new scan.
 For example: "C:\samplefileName.dast.config".
 			  Supported Manual explore file formats are: EXD, HAR, DAST.CONFIG, and CONFIG.
        - **Test Optimization**
             - **Fast**: Select this option for approximately 97% issue coverage and twice as fast test stage speed.
 			  Recommended for security experts for more frequent scans.